A Self-Healing Magnetic-Array-Type Current Sensor with Data-Driven Identification of Abnormal Magnetic Measurement Units: Experimental Study

-The identification of three anomalous MMUs ($S_1$, $S_2$, and $S_3$) is accomplished through the proposed method delineated in Section \ref{sec: II-D}.
-The $Q$ statistic values, pertaining to both amplitude and phase across all MMUs, are acquired and visually represented in Figure \ref{fig_q} (a) and (b).
+\textit{Step 2:\,Identification of Abnormal MMU(s).} The identification of three anomalous MMUs ($S_1$, $S_2$, and $S_3$) is accomplished through the proposed method delineated in Section \ref{sec: II-D}.
+The $Q$ statistic values, pertaining to both amplitude and phase across all MMUs, are acquired and visually represented in Fig. \ref{fig_q} (a) and (b).
 Analysis of the results reveals that the $Q$ statistics for both amplitude and phase surpass the predefined control threshold $Q_\alpha$ ($\alpha =0.99$).
 This observation implies discernible alterations in the measurement error for both amplitude and phase.

-The first step to identifying abnormal MMUs is to find two robust normal MMU channels.
+The first step in identifying abnormal MMUs is to find two robust normal MMU channels.
 For this purpose, all the MMUs are pairwise combined and the $Q$ statistic of each combination is obtained using (\ref{eq:10}).
 The values of the $Q$ statistic of both the amplitude and the phase, considering all possible combinations of different channels, over the whole data length of the test data are, respectively, summed and the corresponding results are presented in Fig. \ref{fig_si}.
 Recall that in the test data, MMUs $S_1$ and $S_2$ have a measurement error drift in both amplitude and phase, and $S_3$ owns a measurement error drift only in amplitude.
 From Fig. \ref{fig_si}, it is obvious that the summed values of the $Q$ statistic, over the whole data length of the test data for the combinations with abnormal units, are much larger than those of those combinations with only normal units.
 From Fig. \ref{fig_si}, it can be evaluated that the MMUs $S_1$, $S_2$, and $S_3$ have relatively higher $Q$ statistic values and are likely to contain amplitude error drifts.
 Similarly, MMUs $S_1$ and $S_2$ have a relatively higher probability of having phase error drifts.

 It is possible to directly recognize the MMU channels that contain obvious amplitude error or phase error drifts.
 However, setting an appropriate threshold of the $Q$ statistic becomes tricky when multiple MMUs contain measurement error changes.
 On the opposite, it can always be highly convinced that the combinations with the lowest value in Fig. \ref{fig_si} are composed of only normal units, given that most of the MMUs are working in their normal status and there exist at least two normal MMUs.
 From Fig. \ref{fig_si}, MMUs $S_5$ and $S_7$ have the lowest $Q$ statistic and are determined as the normal reference MMUs.